 Programmers doing localization need to convert window labels, displayed text and menu choices.
 Quality assurance staff needs to go through every menu and verify that all of the relevant text has been converted—and that means checking every available menu option and item.
 It’s a long process, and tracking down any wayward typos or mistranslations can be an exercise in patience.

 2) File structures

-When localizing software, one also needs to convert the folder names in the program’s file structure.
-Not only is this done for consistency reasons, but also for user experience.
+When localizing software, one also needs to convert the folder names in the program’s file structure — one step that is often missed during the localization process.
+Not only is this important for consistency reasons, but also for user experience.

 The end user likely is not going to know your language, and they will have a difficult time navigating the program files if they don’t understand what each folder and file name means.